AfterMath9/TaskHub/README.md

    npm install or npm i

-2. Seeding the database with data:
+2. Seeding the database with sample data:

    npm run seed

-   This script creates the tables  and fills in the rows with mock data.
+   This script creates the tables and populates them with mock data.

 3. Starting the server:

    npm run dev

-   The app runs at http://localhost:3000 port can be modified in app.js in line 82 const PORT = process.env.PORT || 3000;
+   The app runs at http://localhost:3000
+   Port can be modified in app.js on line 82 const PORT = process.env.PORT || 3000;

 Database info
 ---------------------
-- I added samples for workshops and team members so the requirements of 10 rows and 5 tables are covered right away after running the seed script.
+- Sample data for workshops and team members ensures the 10-row, 5-table requirement is met immediately after running the seed script.
-- The seed script can be re-run if you want to reset the data to the original state.
+- You can re-run the seed script at any time to reset the data to its original state.
-- The credntials for admin login (admin / wdf#2025)
+- Admin login credentials: (admin / wdf#2025)

 Notes about tools I used
 ------------------------------
-- I have more than 5 tables, pagination, user managment system, hashed passwords and everything it asks about.
+- The project includes more than five tables, pagination, a user management system, hashed passwords, and the other requested features.
-- I used VS Code auto complete (with Copilot AI) on some files and it helped when adding comments.
+- I used VS Code autocomplete (with Copilot AI) on some files, which was helpful for adding comments.
-- I got a little help from AI for the database seeding logic and again when the CSS and UI styles.
+- I relied on AI assistance for the database seeding logic and when refining the CSS and overall UI.
-- I used Grid and flexbox for the responsiveness in the website to work on other devices.
+- Grid and Flexbox ensure the layout is responsive across devices.

 Extra tips
 ----------
 - Run `npm run seed` again if the database gets out of sync.
-- The `/public/assets` folder has the background wallpaper video used and an image iif needed to change it.
+- The `/public/assets` folder contains the background wallpaper video and an image if you want to swap them out.